Constitution of the United States: Barron v. Baltimore (1833)

-When John Marshall followed Oliver Ellsworth as chief justice of the Supreme Court in 1801, the federal judiciary had been established by the Judiciary Act, but there were few cases, and less prestige.
-"The fate of judicial review was in the hands of the Supreme Court itself."
+When John Marshall followed Oliver Ellsworth as chief justice of the Supreme Court in 1801, the federal judiciary had been established by the Judiciary Act, but there were few cases.
 Review of state legislation and appeals from state supreme courts was understood.
-But the Court's life, jurisdiction over state legislation was limited.
+But the Court's jurisdiction over state legislation was limited.
 The Marshall Court's landmark Barron v.
 Baltimore held that the Bill of Rights restricted only the federal government, and not the states.